Lawns & Yards

 Lawns, footpaths and other areas cleared of natural vegetation can contribute to water pollution through runoff and erosion.
 Misuse or overuse of fertilizer on your property causes runoff pollution that feeds cyanobacteria blooms.

 The information below focuses on lawn care and fertilizers.
-Please visit the landscaping page for more information and resources on paths & walkways, gardens and landscaping and best practices on steep slopes.
+Please visit the landscaping and recreational spaces page for more information and resources on paths & walkways, gardens and landscaping and best practices on steep slopes.

 Lawn Care